edm1/error-aware-demultiplexer/README.md

-Aware demultiplexer
+Aware Illumina Demultiplexer (AID)
 ===================

 Current version: v1.0.2

-Probabilistic demultiplexer for Illumina BCL files.
-Works with:
+AID is a probabilistic demultiplexer for Illumina BCL files.
+It works with:
 - single or dual-indexed reads
 - single or pair-end reads